ibmshaikh/wisestep/readme.md

 **Features**
 1. Login.
 2. Registration.
-3. 2-Factor Authentication with Email.
+3. 2-Factor Authentication with Email(with OTP expiration).
 4. Single Session of user.

 **Tech Stack Used**